T-Kuhn/Stepper-Juggler/README.md

-# Rotary-Enc-To-A4988
+# Stepper Juggler
-Sending pulses from a rotary encoder via Arduino to a A4988 stepper driver chip.
+Juggling a ping pong ball with 4 stepper motors and 4 mics.